canonical/zookeeper-operator/docs/content/tutorial/cleanup.md

 multipass delete --purge zk-vm
 ```

-That concludes the clean up process and the Apache ZooKeeper charm tutorial.
+This concludes the clean up process and the Apache ZooKeeper charm tutorial.